How to Output Data Formats

 Imports System

-' Read barcode from a PDF file and process the results
+' Read barcode from PDF

 Private result As BarcodeResults = BarcodeReader.ReadPdf("test.pdf")

-' Output barcode values and their corresponding page numbers to the console
+' Output page number to console

 For Each barcode As BarcodeResult In result